reknoZ/DependentEnums/README.md

 # DependentEnums

-This is a simple example of two related enums, League and Team, being used in separate pickers.
+This is a simple Swift and SwiftUI example of two related enums, League and Team, being used in separate pickers.

 Choosing a League in one picker will help determine which Teams are available to choose from in the second picker.